ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Benchmark Details

 \section{\KnowGIC Benchmark Details}

-To provide a comprehensive overview of the \KnowGIC benchmark employed in our evaluation of model-editing techniques, Table~\ref{tab:knowgic_queries} presents the base queries, their corresponding triplets, and their respective categories.
-The dataset encompasses 21 samples, each associated with implication chains of varying lengths (1 to 5 steps), totaling 558 chains as detailed in Table~\ref{tab:knowgic_chains}.
+To provide an overview of the \KnowGIC benchmark employed in our evaluation of model-editing techniques, Table~\ref{tab:knowgic_queries} presents the base queries, their corresponding triplet samples, and their respective categories.
+Our evaluation includes a total of 83 distinct relationship types, derived from extending these base relationships through controlled logical transformations.
+The dataset encompasses \review{1,406 samples, each being an implication chain} of varying lengths (1 to 5 steps), as detailed in Table~\ref{tab:knowgic_chains}.
 Table~\ref{tab:knowgic_samples} provides a few samples of the implication chains of varying lengths present in the dataset.
-It spans diverse knowledge domains, including country of citizenship (e.g., "What is the country of citizenship of Byron Dorgan?"), parental and marital relationships (e.g., "Who is Hillary Clinton’s child?" and "Who is Nicole Richie married to?"), creation origins (e.g., "Who was Miss Piggy created by?"), sport affiliations (e.g., "Which sport is Mark Teixeira associated with?"), country of origin (e.g., "Which country was Bakersfield sound created in?"), work locations (e.g., "Which city did Petronius work in?"), production entities (e.g., "Which company is Buick LaCrosse produced by?"), and study locations (e.g., "Where did Harry Potter study?"), among others.
+It spans diverse knowledge domains, including country of citizenship (e.g., "What is the country of citizenship of Byron Dorgan?"), parental and marital relationships (e.g., "Who is Hillary Clinton's child?" and "Who is Nicole Richie married to?"), creation origins (e.g., "Who was Miss Piggy created by?"), sport affiliations (e.g., "Which sport is Mark Teixeira associated with?"), country of origin (e.g., "Which country was Bakersfield sound created in?"), work locations (e.g., "Which city did Petronius work in?"), production entities (e.g., "Which company is Buick LaCrosse produced by?"), and study locations (e.g., "Where did Harry Potter study?"), among others.